lite3/wordpress-github-sync/README.md

 ### Markdown Support ###

-WordPress <--> GitHub Sync exports all posts as `.md` files for better display on GitHub, but all content is exported and imported as its original HTML.
-To enable writing, importing, and exporting in Markdown, please install and enable [WP-Markdown](https://wordpress.org/plugins/wp-markdown/), and WordPress <--> GitHub Sync will use it to convert your posts to and from Markdown.
+Writing On GitHub exports all posts as `.md` files for better display on GitHub, but all content is exported and imported as its original HTML.
+To enable writing, importing, and exporting in Markdown, please install and enable [WP-Markdown](https://wordpress.org/plugins/wp-markdown/), and Writing On GitHub will use it to convert your posts to and from Markdown.

 You can also activate the Markdown module from [Jetpack](https://wordpress.org/plugins/jetpack/) or the standalone [JP Markdown](https://wordpress.org/plugins/jetpack-markdown/) to save in Markdown and export that version to GitHub.

 ### Importing from GitHub ###

-WordPress <--> GitHub Sync is also capable of importing posts directly from GitHub, without creating them in WordPress before hand.
+Writing On GitHub is also capable of importing posts directly from GitHub, without creating them in WordPress before hand.
 In order to have your post imported into GitHub, add this YAML Frontmatter to the top of your .md document:

     ---
     post_title: 'Post Title'